majwilson/waracle-full-stack-challenge-16/README.md

 Getting the server side of things going was pretty much test-driven (see wfsc_app/tests/test-cakes-server.js).
 But once I started on the front-end, testing took a bit of a back seat.
 In the real-world I'd have done tests for the front-end too, but with limited time, constant browser refreshes were a quicker alternative.

 The biggest pain turned out to be form validation - I really wanted to do that on the server side but it turned out to be fairly difficult to return detailed failure info to the client (due to the way `Meteor.publish()` works).
-So I cut my losses and just did validation in the client (something I'd never do in the real world!).
+So I cut my losses and just did validation in the client.

 I couldn't resist making the program handle updates to existing cakes as well as creation of new ones (it actually made working on the thing easier).
 I used PUT to handle updates to existing cakes, POST to handle creation of new cakes.